The M.B.A. Curriculum

 Any person who is not a degree candidate at Yale University and who wishes to audit an M.B.A. course must obtain written permission from the SOM faculty member teaching the course and the assistant dean.
 SOM does not issue transcripts for courses audited under this arrangement.
 The charge for non-Yale students to audit a course is one-ninth of the SOM tuition for the year.

 At the end of each course, students are asked to evaluate the course and instructor.
-The course evaluation results are given to the instructor, relevant department chairs, deputy dean, and dean of the School, and the aggregate results are available for review on the SOM portal after the grades have been submitted.
+The course evaluation results are given to the instructor, relevant department chairs, assistant dean for academic affairs and student life, deputy dean, and dean of the School, and the aggregate results are available for review on the SOM portal after the grades have been submitted.

 Yale SOM offers joint-degree study with certain master’s programs in the Graduate School of Arts and Sciences and with a number of the other professional schools at Yale.
 At present, these are Architecture, Divinity, Drama, Forestry & Environmental Studies, Law, Medicine, and Public Health.
 These agreements make it possible for a student to complete two degrees in at least a year less than would be required if the two programs were taken sequentially.
 SOM also offers opportunities for joint-degree study with doctoral programs in the Graduate School of Arts and Sciences.
-Information about these programs, including enrollment and degree requirements, is available from Academic Affairs and Student Life.
+Information about these programs, including enrollment and degree requirements, is available on the SOM portal.

 Admission decisions for joint-degree programs are made independently by the two schools.
 Students may apply for concurrent admission to both schools.
 Alternatively, students may apply for admission to the other school during the first year at SOM.
 Students already enrolled in one of the other schools with which SOM has joint-degree program agreements may apply to SOM in their first or second year of study, as specified in the appropriate agreement.